 Locally-approved designated supports include accommodations that may be made available to students who meet eligibility criteria.
-The appropriate team of people at the campus level determines eligibility as indicated in each policy document.
+The appropriate team of people at the campus level (e.g., RTI team, LPAC, Section 504 committee, ARD committee)

+determines eligibility as indicated in each policy document.
 The decision to use a designated support during a state assessment should be made on an individual student basis and take into consideration the needs of the student and whether the student routinely receives the support during classroom instruction and classroom testing.
-This does not mean that the support must be used every day during instruction.
-Routine accommodation, or designated support, use as defined by TEA, means that the student has used the support often enough during classroom instruction and testing that he or she is able to use it independently during the state assessment.
-(Independent use is applicable to some designated supports [e.g., calculation aids] but not to others [e.g., oral administration].)
-In addition, the support has been proven to be effective in meeting the student's specific needs, as evidenced by student scores or teacher observations with and without support use.
+In addition, the support has been proven to be effective in meeting the student's specific needs, as evidenced by student scores or teacher observations.